Tenzorum/.documentation/TSNN.md

 2. Meta-tx is relayed to the service node

 3. Service node recieves the meta-tx and validates it.
-Checks if it is associated with any contract wallet with the right public key given the right permission to execute delegate transactions + then checks if other fields of the meta-tx is valid. (eg. tx is valid, enough gas etc.)
+Checks if the associated contract address is associated with the matching public key given with valid delegation permissions to execute the meta-tx + then checks if other fields of the meta-tx is valid.

 4. Meta-tx are propagated around the network and executed.

 5. Once service nodes carry out onchain transaction, they claim the reward encoded into the meta-tx

 ### Repositories